 I see writing as an organic process that doesn't really have a beginning or end - just a handy deadline sometimes that forces you to stop working on a project.

 My mother thinks that writing is not a proper way for anyone to make a living and hasn't read anything of mine since I was fifteen, and then it was a story she didn't like.
 Dad, well, he was not a great reader, preferring to wait for the movie version.
 Once I showed my Dad a story I'd had published in an anthology which he dutifully started and then after five minutes said, "Okay, just tell me what happens."

 Thankfully my partner Robyn is my editor, proof reader and sounding board, especially when it comes to fiction.
 We often brainstorm ideas around the pool table.

 Being more of a teacher than a novelist, my books are more like courses, or written lectures.
 I have around fifty published online on various aspects of writing, motivation and self belief.
 "The Easy Way to Write a Novel" was published in paperback in 2004 and that's still a favorite.
-I've had around a dozen horror short stories published in magazines and anthologies but I'm still waiting for that elusive novel contract.
-It will come, I'm sure.
-It's on my list of goals. ;-)
+I've had around a dozen horror short stories published in magazines and anthologies, most are published in Nine Tales of Terror.

 I have several works in progress.
-A horror novel I'm submitting to publishers, another that I'm about half way through.
+A horror novel that I'm about half way through.
 Currently I'm writing one short story a week too because I have a three year plan... that requires that I write one short story a week and submit to magazines, ezines and anthologies.
 My partner and I are also co-writing two screenplays because we have interest from Hollywood.

 Plus I keep getting distracted into making short films, mostly for fun, and recording odd bits of music.
 I play in a rock band.